Updated August 26, 2021

 “When you are in a difficult situation, you don’t want your lawyer to be inaccessible, unsympathetic, and only speaks in confusing legal jargon.
 You want legal service that’s not only effective but compassionate as well.
 That’s exactly the kind of service our clients get at Donovan and Reed.”

-Writing for the public must be positive.
-In this setting, these everyday words and phrases conspire to present a negative image.
-Instead of saying what a client doesn’t want, let’s say what a client wants.
+Public business writing must be positive.
+These everyday words and phrases together present a negative tone.
+Instead of saying what a client doesn’t want, say what a client does want.
 And, perhaps most importantly, what the firm wants as well.

-It took me an hour and at least ten revisions before I was happy with what you see below.
-This was abnormally long for a single paragraph, however, this was for a client’s home page.
-Home pages must be positive, copy has to move, and they cannot ramble.
-The rest of the page needed only minor editing.
+It took an hour and at least ten revisions before I was happy.
+This time was abnormally long for a single paragraph, however, this was for a client’s home page.
+Home pages must be positive, copy has to move — no rambling!

 Here’s my revision: